J.C. Kellam, Room 980

 The student must submit the Online University Withdrawal form available on the University Registrar’s Office website.
 Financial aid recipients should speak with a Financial Aid and Scholarships representative before the withdrawal is processed.
 The withdrawal date is defined as the date on which a student first indicates his or her intent to withdraw.

-A student’s BobcatCard, issued by ID Services, serves as the official Texas State ID, meal card, residence hall access card and library card, and it also can be used for Bobcat Buck$ and/or as a Wells Fargo debit card.
+A student’s BobcatCard, issued by ID Services, serves as the official Texas State ID, meal card, residence hall access card, entrance to athletic events, and library card.
+In addition, the card can also be used for Bobcat Buck$ and as a Wells Fargo debit card if linked to a Wells Fargo account.

 Important information about the BobcatCard: